zenml-io/zenml/docs/book/how-to/setting-up-a-project-repository/access-management.md

 and more.
 Read in detail about the best practices for upgrading your ZenML server in the [Best Practices for Upgrading ZenML Servers](../manage-the-zenml-server/best-practices-upgrading-zenml.md) guide.

-## Pipeline Migration and Maintenance
+## Who is responsible for migrating and maintaining pipelines?

 When you upgrade to a new version of ZenML, you might have to test if your code works as expected and if the syntax is up to date with what ZenML expects.
 Although we do our best to make new releases compatible with older versions, there might be some breaking changes that you might have to address.